Casting automotive parts

 Solution to Shrinkage Defects on Threaded Covers in Automotive Casting

-(1) Introduction of the investment casting automotive parts
+(1) Introduction of the investment casting automotive casting parts

 Part name: Threaded cover, made of material 304.
 The dimensional accuracy and surface quality requirements are high.
 The weight of a single piece is 0.5kg.
 The schematic diagram of the casting can be seen in Figure left.